Sunday April 29, 2024

 WTF?!?!

-A more relaxed personality probably would have just shrugged it off and waited until they arrived at the airport this morning to sort out the mistake.
+A more relaxed personality would have just shrugged it off and waited until they arrived at the airport this morning to sort out the mistake.
 But that wasn’t going to work for me.
 I had a 5:30 a.m. flight.
-If I waited to address this “lap child” check-in issue immediately before my flight, I’d have to show up at the airport at 3:30 am.
+If I waited to address the “lap child” check-in issue immediately before my flight, I’d have to show up at the airport at 3:30 am.
 Or maybe even earlier.
 That idea was a serious non-starter in my book.
 So I took an unplanned trip out to my local airport at lunchtime yesterday to resolve the issue at the ticket counter.

 HICCUP #2